 Middle Level Education

-- Extensive preparation for student teaching, including specific pedagogy courses and a four-week internship experience.
+- Extensive preparation for student teaching, including specific pedagogy courses.

 - Technology skills embedded directly into methods courses.

 - Multiple clinical experiences (more than 300 hours, including teacher institutes and parent-teacher conferences).